What Is Polyendocrine Metabolic Ovarian Syndrome (Formerly PCOS)?

 Eflornithine (Vaniqa) cream is a drug prescribed for slowing facial hair growth.

-Birth control pills can decrease androgen production, which causes acne and excessive hair growth.
+Birth control pills can decrease androgen production.
+It is the androgens that cause acne and excessive hair growth.

 Spironolactone (Aldactone) blocks the effects of androgen on the skin.
 As the medication can cause birth defects, it is not recommended if you are pregnant or planning to become pregnant.
 Effective birth control is also needed while taking this medication.

-There are several options, including pills and topical creams or gels, for acne.
+There are several options for acne, including pills and topical creams or gels.
 Your doctor will recommend the best-suited option for you.

-Surgical options (like ovarian drilling) can be used to improve fertility if other treatments don’t work.
+Surgical options (like ovarian drilling) can be used to improve fertility if other treatments do not work.
 The procedure makes tiny holes in the ovary with a thin heated needle or laser to restore normal ovulation.

 Laser hair removal and electrolysis can eliminate unwanted hair on your face and body.